simonmichael/hledger/doc/manual.md

 To create an initial journal, run `hledger add` and follow the prompts to enter some transactions.
 Or, save this
 [sample file](https://raw.github.com/simonmichael/hledger/master/data/sample.journal) as
 `.hledger.journal` in your home directory.
-Now try commands like these:
+Now try some commands, eg like these:

-    $ hledger
-        # show available commands
+    $ hledger                                 # show available commands
-    $ hledger add
-        # add more transactions to the journal file
+    $ hledger add                             # add more transactions to the journal file
-    $ hledger balance
-        # all accounts with aggregated balances
+    $ hledger balance                         # all accounts with aggregated balances
-    $ hledger balance --help
-        # show help for balance command
+    $ hledger balance --help                  # show help for balance command
-    $ hledger balance --depth 1
-        # only top-level accounts
+    $ hledger balance --depth 1               # only top-level accounts
-    $ hledger register
-        # show account postings, with running total
+    $ hledger register                        # show account postings, with running total
-    $ hledger reg income
-        # show postings to/from income accounts
+    $ hledger reg income                      # show postings to/from income accounts
-    $ hledger reg 'assets:some bank:checking'
-        # show postings to/from this checking account
+    $ hledger reg 'assets:some bank:checking' # show postings to/from this checking account
-    $ hledger print desc:shop
-        # show transactions with shop in the description
+    $ hledger print desc:shop                 # show transactions with shop in the description
-    $ hledger activity -W
-        # show transaction counts per week as a bar chart
+    $ hledger activity -W                     # show transaction counts per week as a bar chart

 ## Data formats